nicholas-28/nick-cv/Nikolai_Cherenkov_CV.md

 ---

 ### Professional Summary
-Aspiring Junior Frontend Engineer with a keen interest in web development.
+Aspiring Junior Frontend Developer with a keen interest in web development.
 While new to the industry, my dedication to learning and applying web development principles is strong.
 I bring valuable soft skills gained from customer service, including problem-solving, teamwork, and stress management.
 Eager to immerse myself in industry standards and best practices and to contribute to a dynamic team.

 ---